 Much of Jschool’s teaching is conducted in the field.
-This includes newspaper offices, courts, the Parliament House press gallery and at news conferences in and around Brisbane.
+This includes newspaper offices, courts, the Parliament House Press Gallery and at news conferences in and around Brisbane.
 Jschool students showcase their work in the online newspaper Newsbytes.
 This practical learning approach aims to enable broader industry knowledge and experience in a range of issues and environments.
 Australian students are able to use the Government funded student loan scheme FEE HELP to cover tuition costs.

-Content Last Updated by timothy Hewitt (2013-05-23)
+Content Last Updated by Madison Liston (2014-05-22)